hazradwip/Cloudifytests_charts/README.md

         ./quicklaunch.sh

 Once the script has completed execution, the application will be deployed to your Kubernetes cluster in the specified namespace.
+You can use the LoadBalancer URL to access the application or you can use by port-forwarding method.

-#### Port forward the service
+#### Port forward the service [Optional]

          kubectl port-forward --namespace <your namespace name> service/cloudifytests-nginx 9000:80